Bicycle Accident Statistics

 from traffic-related cycling accidents in a recent year, which was a 5.4 percent increase from the prior year.
 That is about two percent of all preventable traffic injuries in the U.S., while cyclists only make up about one percent of traffic participants.

-What Accounts for the Upward Trend in Fatal Bike Accidents?
+What Accounts for the Upward Trend in Bike Accidents?

-- Cycling is growing in popularity, meaning more inexperienced cyclists are on the road.
+- Cycling is steadily growing in popularity, meaning more inexperienced cyclists are on the roads.